nERD8932/Obsidian/Sessions/Session 3.md

 Cedrik is mortally wounded, and in response lets the entity, now known as KARAEL, out, to use his power.

-Silvius sets off the cannon and does 34 damage to the Dino,
+Silvius sets off the cannon and does 68 damage to the T-Rex

 Edgar gets the final blow on the T-Rex, and Vetri gets the final blow on the Archivist.